MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 3. On the **Product registration** page, provide the name and company for the product registration, and select **Next**.

     >[!NOTE]
-    >For this evaluation release, a product key is not required.
+    >For this evaluation release, a product key isn't required.

 4. On the **Please read this License Terms** page, review, and accept the Microsoft Software License Terms, and select **Next**.